 If you already have a website, performing a site audit is essential.
 Even if you have a dead, non-performing website, you don’t need to start from scratch.
 You can discover how and where your site is failing in order to redesign and rebuild it in a modern and relevant way.

-Before you begin your audit, it's important to have a realistic understanding of the purpose of your website.
-Many businesses throw their websites together without much thought.
-Simply, their idea is that they need a tool people can use to find them online.
+Before you begin your audit, it’s important to have a realistic understanding of the purpose of your website.
+Many businesses throw their websites together without much thought, their idea simply that they need a tool people can use to find them online.
 However, a website is more like their home online.
-It's their storefront, their online face, their voice.
-It's not simply a small component of their online presence, it IS their online presence and it needs to represent them accurately.
+It’s their storefront, their online face, their voice.
+It’s not simply a small component of their online presence, it IS their online presence and it needs to represent them accurately.

 Think about it.
-If you meet someone in person and they want to know about your business, you're going to sit down with them over a cup of coffee, smile, and share your heart.
-You'll talk about why you started your company, how you understand customers' problems, what keeps you going to be the solution for your customers.
-You'll tell them some neat stories about how far you've come and where you're headed.
-You'll share your very best, endowed with authenticity and connection.
-In most circumstances, your new friend won't just walk away and forget all about you.
-Instead, they'll be wooed, and they'll stick around.
+If you meet someone in person and they want to know about your business, you’re going to sit down with them over a cup of coffee, smile, and share your heart.
+You’ll talk about why you started your company, what you want to accomplish, what keeps you going.
+You’ll tell them some neat stories about how far you’ve come and where you’re headed.
+You’ll share your very best, endowed with authenticity and connection.
+In most circumstances, your new friend won’t just walk away and forget all about you.
+Instead, they’ll be wooed and they’ll stick around.
 They might even eventually become your customer.

 Your website is your online opportunity to share these same things with people, to help them feel the heart and soul of your business, to make your business personal and important.
 It’s where you virtually share a cup of coffee and have that chat and share the things that make your business shine.
 When you come into this understanding, you’ll be ready to perform that audit and begin your redesign with the right perspective and expectations.

 Here are the steps you’ll want to take as you dive into your website audit: